For immediate release:

 Session II: 1:00 p.m.
 Pacific Time

 Session III: 10:00 a.m.
 Pacific Time

 Registration is required to bid in this live auction and can be done in person at the exhibition and auction, or online before the sale at the JuliensAuctions.com Registration page to bid by phone, proxy or in person, or online at JuliensLive.com to bid live online, or by calling (310) 836-1818.

 There are four ways to bid in this sale:

 About Julien's Auctions

 With expertise specializing in entertainment memorabilia, Julien’s Auctions has quickly established itself as the premier auction house in high profile celebrity and entertainment auctions.
 Julien’s Auctions presents exciting, professionally managed and extremely successful auctions with full color high quality auction catalogues unlike any other auction company.
-Previous auctions include the collections of Cher, U2, Barbara Streisand, the estate of Marilyn Monroe and many more.
+Previous auctions include the collections of Cher, U2, Barbra Streisand, the estate of Marilyn Monroe and many more.
 Official website is www.juliensauctions.com.
 Julien’s Auctions was also the subject of the Lifetime TV unscripted series “Celebrity Home Raiders.”